Carms-dev/gegi-law-gatsby-netlify/content/cases/macdonald-v-downtown-health-club-for-women.md

 ---
 isCornerstone: false
-caseName: Macdonald v Downtown Health Club for Women
+caseName: Macdonald v.
+Downtown Health Club for Women
 citation: 2009 HRTO 1043
 description: The applicant, a transgender woman, had requested access to a women-only fitness centre and was refused admission because she had not